MicroTekAppDev/api-docs/source/includes/partner/referrals/_index.md

 ## Referrals

-Leads and referral may be integrated using this functionality.
+Leads and referrals may be integrated using this functionality.